mxfatih/shopsrus/README.md

 By sending the any currency, you can get Invoice or Discount data in any currency.

-It's platform independent.(Windows, Linux, IOS).

 # Installation

+It's a cross-platform project.(Windows, Linux, IOS).

 You need "dotnet" to publish any paltform.